viplav153/bookUtopia/README.md

 ```
 Navigate to localhost:5000 in browser

-### Future Features
+## Future Features
-* Give recommendation for user based on their interests of the books by using machine learning
+* Give recommendation for user based on their interests of the books by using Machine Learning
 * Implement React to user interfaces